grpc/proposal/A33-Fault-Injection.md

    // to the aborted RPC.
    google.rpc.Status abort_status = 3;

-   // The possibility that this RPC will be aborted.
+   // The probability that this RPC will be aborted.
    //
    // The default value is 0.
-The possibility is represented as a fraction over
+The probability is represented as a fraction over
    // 1 million (1000000).
 For example, 0.625% will be 6250, 12.5% will be
    // 125000.
 Its value should be clamped into the interval [0, 1000000].
    uint32 abort_fraction = 4;